Global warming

 Causes and impacts of global warming

-Most scientists agree that global warming is caused by human activity and its effect on the environment .
+Most scientists agree that global warming is caused by the effect human activity has on the environment.
 They are also concerned about the impact of global warming on our weather patterns, sea levels and way of life.

 This official site of NASA for students has graded information on various space topics that includes global warming and climate change.
 It includes images and video galleries.